 This tipping in Thailand guide is intended for tourists in Thailand, as it is not common for local Thais to tip.
 Even though tipping in Thailand is becoming more and more common.

 Tipping in Thailand is not mandatory but always appreciated.
-Europeans will read this and tell us we are crazy for tipping this much and Americans will feel guilty for tipping this little, however, this is what is generally accepted for tipping in Thailand.
+Europeans will read this and tell us we are crazy for tipping this much, and Americans will feel guilty for tipping this little.
+However, this is what is generally accepted for tipping in Thailand.

 As a tourist in Thailand, please realize how little daily wages most locals are paid.
-The average Thai wage is less than 9,000 baht a month ($300USD).
-That extra twenty baht tip may be nothing to you but can really add up to the local server.
+The average Thai wage is less than 9,000 baht a month ($300 USD).
+That extra 20 baht tip may be nothing to you but can really add up to the local server.

 Must Read: Thailand Travel Tips To Know